for Veterans and the Public

 - vision loss

 The skin blisters can be extremely painful.
-Treatment is available to help the blisters heal, but there is no cure of the underlying infection, which stays dormant in the body and can reactivate.
-Shingles can lead to painful nerve inflammation that persists after the skin rash has healed.
+Treatment can help the blisters heal, but there is no cure of the underlying infection, which stays dormant in the body and can reactivate.
+Shingles can cause painful nerve inflammation that persists after the skin rash has healed.
 Early treatment can help reduce the likelihood of long-term nerve pain.
 Antibiotic ointments can help keep the infection from becoming super-infected.
-The skin rash should be kept covered until healed to prevent spreading the infection to those in close contact.
+The skin rash should be kept covered until healed in order to prevent spreading the infection to anyone who is not immune to the virus.
 A vaccine to prevent shingles is available for certain groups of patients -- check with your VA provider to see if you should receive this vaccine.